 I guess really for me, the sweet potato lures me into memories of my past.
 I had made Picarones before, so I thought why not incorporate these flavors into a bread roll.
 After a few attempts, I was able to find the flavor profiles that matched my vison.

 As pictured above, you find that these rolls are very versatile.
 They can be eaten with cheese and jam, or made into a slider, and even just dipped into a cup of coffee or tea (just like a true Peruvian).
 This recipe makes plenty for sharing.
 These would be great for a party appetizer or to serve as a dinner roll with an entre.
-If you are not entertaining, you can also freeze them.
+If you are not entertaining, you can also freeze them and simply warm them up in the oven.

 Sweet Potato Chancay